ONSdigital/Statistical-Method-Specifications/editing_and_imputation/imputation/ratio_of_means/methodological_specification.md

 * a consecutive value from the variable of interest for the non-responder, used for backwards imputation.

-Typically, the auxiliary variable can beL
+Typically, the auxiliary variable can be:

 * a known register based variable for the non-responder that is well correlated with the variable of interest, used for construction